Ironweed Plant for Sale

 Wildlife Value: Butterflies, Pollinators

-Notable Characteristics of Ironweed Plant
+Notable Characteristics of Purple Ironweed Plant

 The Ironweed Plant has a thick, twig-like stem and thin brown branches.
 Its long, thin, pointed leaves grow in pairs all the way up the plant to the blossom.
 The flower has short, fluffy petals that stick straight up out of the plant, making a purple, moss-like carpet on the top of the plant.

 It blooms in the late summer, and its hardy blooms last for six weeks or more.
-It crops up near streams, open woodlands and meadows, or even in disturbed land given its resilient nature.
+It crops up near streams, open woodlands, and meadows, or even in disturbed land, given its resilient nature.

 Landscape and Maintenance of Ironweed Plant

-It actually is the host plant for the larvae of the American Painted Lady butterfly, and the Ironweed Borer Moth.
+It actually is the host plant for the larvae of the American Painted Lady butterfly and the Ironweed Borer Moth.
 It contributes to the native plant kingdom and naturalizes easily while also being an eye-catching beauty.
 It is the perfect way to decorate your native or wildflower garden.

 Height at Maturity